Classes for 2019 Are Here!!

 No supplies are needed, other than a willingness to participate.
 This will be an exercise in practicing the art of mindfulness, mindful eating, simple standing yoga (or seated if need be) and finding peace within.

-There is no registration fee for this class, but please sign up, so we can get a class count.
+There is no fee for this class, but please sign up, so we can get a class count.
+Send an email simply stating you wish to join to: [email protected]

 THREE TYPES OF FIBER PREPARATION (for spinning): In this class, we will be demonstrating three ways you can prepare your fleece for spinning.
 She will be demonstrating use of the drumcarder, hand cards, and wool combs.
 The pros and cons of each method will be discussed, and methods will be demonstrated to help you know how to produce the results you want for spinning.